 As this process usually is repeated only once a year it is also argued that in today’s fast-cycle environments, by the time all the documents have been filled in, reported and the final plan has been published and distributed, the environment is likely to have changed and the plan to be outdated (Camillus 1998; Mankins 2004).

-Another point raising criticism is the fact that traditional strategic planning is seen as an analytical process only (Roos 2004; Davenport, Leibold et al. 2006).
-The process takes the form of mindless number crunching the purpose of which is to create huge reports that probably nobody even reads (Markides 2001).
+Another point raising criticism is the fact that traditional strategic planning is seen as an analytical process only (Roos 2004; Davenport, Leibold, et al. 2006).
+The process takes the form of mindless number-crunching the purpose of which is to create huge reports that probably nobody even reads (Markides 2001).
 But planning and analysis do not lead to a strategy (Mintzberg 1987; Hamel and Prahalad 1989; Hamel 1996; 1998; Eisenhardt 1999; Markides 2001).
-They rather lead to the above-mentioned incremental changes of last year’s plan.
+They rather lead to the above-mentioned incremental changes in last year’s plan.

 Liedtka (2000) adds that this view of strategy usually focuses on a single technique inappropriately applied and entails a loss of creativity.
 An argument supported by Mintzberg (1987; 1993; 1994) and Markides (2000; 2001).

 Additionally this formalized planning process, usually coming from the top, raises little commitment from front line managers (Bartlett and Ghoshal 1994), as the need for upward communication is ignored (Hamel and Prahalad 1989).
 Thus strategy processes are often disconnected from the realities of the market place because of personal, political, and institutional factors and usually, there is little alignment between strategic goals and resource allocation (Christensen 1997).